Anri Alimont

 Non-WoL Characters

 I don't like roleplaying with WoL characters or characters with direct or even indirect ties to the Scions.
-I don't find it very compelling from a narrative standpoint to piggyback off an already-written story and I really don't like having to retcon or rewrite entire sections of the MSQ: if we can create our own story from scratch instead, why cling to someone else's tale or rewrite theirs?
+I don't find it very compelling from a narrative standpoint to re-tread an already-written story and I don't like having to retcon or rewrite entire sections of the MSQ: if we can create our own story from scratch instead, why rewrite someone else's tale?